Everything You Need to Know About NIST 800-171

 - How to continue to be compliant?

-If the end of 2017 seems far away, don’t become complacent.
+Don't wait to get started.
 It can take months to become fully compliant - not to mention providing your partners and contractors peace of mind knowing that their information is safe with you.
-Start with a solid baseline of knowing where you stand, and whether or not you may be affected, by taking the NIST 800-171 compliance self-assessment quiz.
+Start with a solid baseline of knowing where you stand, and whether or not you will be affected, by taking the NIST 800-171 compliance self-assessment quiz.